ViBiOh/dashboard/README.md

 ## Why without volumes ?

 First goal of this tool was to be available for students to deploy containers on my own server.
-Trust doesn't mean no control and if a student mounts a too critical volumes (e.g. `/`) with a `root` user, he can potentially become `root` on the server, whcih I don't want !
+Trust doesn't mean no control and if a student mounts a too critical volumes (e.g. `/`) with a `root` user, he can potentially become `root` on the server, which I don't want !
 So volumes are not allowed, and some security options are setted by default.

 ## HotDeploy